 Flagging Tape is utilized for workplace safety purposes, as described earlier.
 The brightly colored tapes draw attention to danger zones or triage locations.
-Flagging tape is usually quite colorful, but it doesn’t have any writing.
+Flag tape is usually quite colorful, but it doesn’t have any writing.
 However, barricade tape is highly visible due to its vivid hues and the warnings it bears.

 Guide to Putting Up Caution Tape and Other Flags